OUR BOOK IS NOW AVAILABLE

 Culture is extremely complex and traditional methods of training have either focused on diving right into the thick academic research, which takes days just to get a framework, or they focus on a list of specific cultural interactions and how to behave.
 We start with a simple gateway concept that allows you and your team to understand the most important issues that create cultural conflict right away.
 With this, you start down the road to developing a new culture in your team, an intercultural culture that is productive and rewarding.
 This gateway concept is The Peach and The Coconut.

 WITH CULTURAL FLUENCY, YOUR TEAMS WILL ACHIEVE A NEW LEVEL OF SYNERGY

-In today’s interconnected world, organizations and individuals regularly face the challenge of working effectively in global teams.
-Whether a first overseas assignment, a “going global” expansion or assembling a new global team, many feel the frustration of distance, misunderstanding, inefficiency and even failure.
-Culture is often at the root of these troubles.
-Yet there are individuals and global teams who develop a cultural ﬂuency allowing them not only to work through these problems but also to reach a new level of synergy.
+In today’s interconnected world, organizations and individuals regularly face frustration of distance, misunderstanding, inefficiency and even failure in global teams.
+Culture is often at the root of these problems.
+Culture3 can help your global teams develop a cultural fluency, allowing them not only to work through these problems, but also to reach a new level of synergy.
 They understand and respect one another's cultures.
-They know how to communicate appropriately, celebrating difference.
-These differences often lead to new levels of productivity — a global, cross-cultural space.
-We call this Third Culture.
+We call this cross-cultural, global space Third Culture and we can help you build it with your teams.